MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 - [Visual Studio Community 2017](https://www.visualstudio.com/vs/) or higher
 - A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.

-You won't be building the iOS version of the app during this event because doing so would require additional setup, including a Mac configured as a build host.
-For more information about building Xamarim Forms iOS apps, see https://developer.xamarin.com/guides/ios/getting_started/installation/windows/.

 ---

 <a name="Exercises"></a>